Skip to main content

-Unlike traditional generative AI, which generates answers based on static training data, retrieval augmented generation grounds responses in real-time, curated information, enabling enterprises to build systems that are not only intelligent but also compliant, secure, and scalable.
+Unlike generative AI powered by pre-trained and fine-tuned LLMs, which generate answers based on static training data, retrieval augmented generation grounds responses in real-time, curated, proprietary information.
+This enables enterprises to build systems that are not only intelligent but also compliant, secure, and scalable.
 In a landscape where outdated knowledge or misinformation can carry significant operational and legal risks, RAG provides the confidence layer that businesses need.

 Inside the RAG Search Process Flow

-At its core, the RAG flow begins when a user enters a prompt.
-Based on the prompt, the system queries an enterprise’s knowledge bases, retrieves the most relevant information, and feeds it alongside the prompt into a large language model (LLM), which uses the enhanced prompt to generate an accurate output.
+How does RAG actually work?
+The process begins when a user enters a prompt.
+Based on this prompt, the system queries an enterprise’s knowledge bases, retrieves the most relevant information, and feeds it alongside the prompt into an LLM.
+The LLM then uses the enhanced prompt to generate an accurate output.

-Several preparatory steps are required to ensure that the knowledge base is rich, relevant, and ready.
+Several preparatory steps are crucial to ensure the knowledge base is rich, relevant, and ready.

 What’s New in RAG: Key Wins Driving Performance

 While RAG excels at surfacing relevant information quickly and reducing hallucinations by anchoring answers to trusted sources, traditional RAG systems still face limitations.
-Their performance depends heavily on the quality and structure of the retrieved data, the size of the context window the LLM can handle, and the system’s ability to validate generated outputs.
+Their performance depends heavily on the quality and structure of the retrieved data, the LLM's context window size, and the system’s ability to validate generated outputs.

 In 2025, advanced RAG systems address these and other limitations with a variety of innovations and architectural considerations.
 These enhancements push RAG from useful to indispensable – positioning it not just as a search enhancer, but as a core enabler of enterprise AI that can operate safely, contextually, and at scale.